12 Simple but Powerful Ways You Can Support Vets

 Raise grateful kids

 One way to ensure that support of our military members extends long into the future is to raise the next generation with a sense of appreciation, understanding, and gratitude for what those serving our country have sacrificed for America’s freedom.
 There are many ways to introduce children of all ages to what military service entails, some of which include reading children’s books (H is for Honor by Devin Scillian is a great one for young children), visiting military-themed museums, and including them when visiting veterans or preparing letters and care packages.
 It is never too early to introduce the idea of gratitude to children for the service of others on their behalf—and make sure to exemplify appreciation yourself, as they will imitate what they witness.
-Find out how a game of golf changed one veteran’s life.

 Offer your talents